timschmidt/llmterm/readme.md

 # todo
 ## easy on ramp
-- add current working directory to prompt for context
 - command line switch for different shells
 - command line switch to suggest only a command
 - check if llm response is empty, if so, pop the last activity off the buffer and try again